SilverTuxedo/Conveyor/README.md

 Notifications from the app whose notifications are being reformatted and echoed should be disabled in the Garmin Connect app, so only the notification from *Conveyor* is passed to the smart device.

+Conveyor has 3 modes: It can echo all of the notifications for the selected apps (default), echo only group messages, or echo only direct messages.
+This way, your smartwatch can receive just a specific type of notifications from your apps.
+This feature is quite unique and works with any messaging app that sends structured notifications.

 The app was tested with Discord, Whatsapp and Telegram, but it has been designed work with **every** Android chat app.

 ## Demo